wuyang1002431655/tango_with_django_19/manuscript/chapter5-database-setup.md

 I>
 I> Including a `__unicode__()` and/or `__str__()` method in your classes is also useful when debugging your code.
 Issuing a `print` on a `Category` model instance *without* a `__unicode__()` or `__str__()` method will return `<Category: Category object>`.
 We know it's a category, but *which one?* Including `__unicode__()` or `__str__()` would then return `<Category: python>`, where `python` is the `name` of a given category.

-Creating and Migrating the Database
+GOT TO HERE: Creating and Migrating the Database
 -----------------------------------

 With our models defined, we can now let Django work its magic and create